Applying for Scholarships

-The Wabash Valley Community Foundation believes that higher education is the key to future success for individuals and our communities.
+The Wabash Valley Community Foundation believes higher education is the key to future success for individuals and our communities.
 The Community Foundation honors the area’s youth for their academic success and their community involvement through our scholarship awards.
 We assist dozens of students each year as they strive to attain their educational goals.
 Through our application process, students have access to many different scholarships.

 Unless otherwise indicated, selection of scholarship recipients will be based upon: